The 5 Key Story Elements

 Everyone needs a helping hand sometimes.
 Rocky needed Apollo, Duke, and Adrian.
 Maybe you need Boords.

-Boords is the online storyboarding app for creative professionals.
+Boords is storyboarding & animatic software for modern video teams.
 We'll help you simplify your pre-production process with storyboards, scripts, and animatics – then gather feedback – all in one place.
-Creating incredible stories has never been easier.
+Turning a good story into an incredible one has never been easier.